Skip to content

 You should see this, click on Redirect to JIRA, once on JIRA website, click on Allow and wait until receive an Access Approved message, once received, close the tab.

-Once in Faraday, click on Authorized.
+Once in Faraday, click on Ok.

 Configure jira users in faraday